 The MAECI (Italian Foreign Ministry) grant cannot be combined with any other grants, or with funding of other kinds, granted for the same purpose by any Italian public institutions (central and local), nor with European funding, nor with other grants attributable to the College of Europe.
 Any candidate who is also a beneficiary of one of these other types of funding must immediately inform this Ministry and opt for one only of the grants.

 Any recipient of an MAECI grant who also benefits from a grant provided by a private entity must give notification thereof to this Ministry, taking into account that the total amount of the two grants (MAECI + the other grant) must not exceed € 26,000.

 The College of Europe, based in Bruges (Belgium), was founded in 1949 by illustrious European personalities such as Salvador de Madariaga, Winston Churchill, Paul Henry Spaak, and Alcide De Gasperi, in order to create an institution with an international vocation where university students from different European countries can study and live together to train and specialise in European issues.
 In 1992 the College of Europe established a second Campus in Natolin (Warsaw, Poland), with the support of the European Commission and the Polish Government.

 The mission of the College of Europe is to enable rigorously selected postgraduate students to understand and explore the political, legal, economic and international issues relating to the process of European integration.

 Postgraduate programmes (each programme corresponds to a total of 66 ECTS credits).

 - European Interdisciplinary Studies (the Internal and External Dimensions of the European Union)

 - Studies in International and Diplomatic Relations of the European Union

 - European Legal Studies

-- European Economic Studies (Specialisation: European Economic Integration and Business)
+- European Economic Studies (with an option to choose the specialisation in European Economic Integration and the World of Business)